CtrlK

 Progressive Disclosure

-The skill has a clear overview structure with well-signaled one-level-deep references to architecture, prompt templates, plan templates, and CLI notes.
-Content is appropriately split between the main skill file and reference documents, with clear navigation paths.
+The skill has a clear overview structure with well-signaled one-level-deep references to architecture, prompt templates, plan templates, CLI notes, and a task spec example.
+Content is appropriately split between the main skill file and reference documents.

 3 / 3